NKI-AI/STAPLER/README.md

 ## Acknowledgments

-The development of the STAPLER model is the result of a collaboration between the Schumacher lab AIforOncology lab at The Netherlands Cancer Institute.
+The development of the STAPLER model is the result of a collaboration between the Schumacher lab AIforOncology lab at the Netherlands Cancer Institute.
 The following people contributed to the development of the model:
 * Bjørn Kwee (implementation, development, evaluation, refactoring)
 * Marius Messemaker (supervision, development, evaluation)
 * Eric Marcus (supervision, refactoring)
 * Jonas Teuwen (supervision)
 * Ton Schumacher (supervision)

-Data was provided and results were interpreted by the following people from the <a href="https://wulab.dfci.harvard.edu" target="_blank">Wu lab</a>  (DFCI and Harvard Medical School):
+A part of the data was provided- and consequent results were interpreted by the following people from the <a href="https://wulab.dfci.harvard.edu" target="_blank">Wu lab</a>  (DFCI and Harvard Medical School):
 * Giacomo Oliveira
 * Catherine Wu